sungmen999/CassiaSDKGuideClone/RESTful-API.md

 | `auto`    | (Optional): 0 or 1, indicates whether or not the BLE device will be automatically reconnected after it is disconnected unexpectedly.
 Return value: 200 for success, 500 for error.
 The default value is 0 (don't reconnect).
 (After the BLE connection is reconnected, the user application needs to reconnect the up-layer connections.
 For example, resubscribe the BLE notifications.) **This parameter is disabled for firmware v1.4.3 and above!** |
 | `discovergatt` | (Optional): 0 or 1 (default) ❖ Value 1 indicates the router should use the cached GATT database which was discovered during previous connection.
 It will save time for service discover API, but maybe the information is not updated. ❖ Value 0 indicates the router should not use the cached GATT database.
 When a user calls the service discover API, the router should read the GATT services & characteristics from the BLE device. |

-Here is an example for access the router from the local network (no “/api” and “mac=<mac>”):
+Here is an example for accessing the router from a local network (no "/api" and "mac=<mac>"):
 ```
 curl -X POST -H "content-type: application/json" -d '{"timeout":"1000","type":"public"}' 'http://172.16.10.6/gap/nodes/CC:1B:E0:E8:09:2B/connection'
 ```